Generalized tilting theory: Introduction

-such that $j^{*}=?\otimes^\L_{B}T$. \end{itemize} In case $B$ is $k$-flat, the dg algebra $C$ can be chosen so that there is a homological epimorphism of dg algebras $f:B\ra C$ such that $i_{*}=f_{*}$ is the restriction of scalars along $f$. \end{cor}
+where each $T^i$ is a direct summand of a finite direct sum of copies of $T$.
+In case $B$ is $k$-flat, the dg algebra $C$ can be chosen so that there is a homological epimorphism of dg algebras $f:B\ra C$ such that $i_{*}=f_{*}$ is the restriction of scalars along $f$.
+Also, after Corollary~\ref{recollement and bimodule}, there is a recollement